universokobana/kobana-ruby-client/README.md

-## KobanaRubyClient - Ruby Client for Kobana Services
+## Kobana - Ruby Client for Kobana Services

 This Ruby gem provides a convenient method to interact with the Kobana APP, simplifying operations with charges and bank billets.